SamuelNw/Cipher.Utils/README.md

 ### Frontend

 1. **[WDYR](https://github.com/welldone-software/why-did-you-render)**: A React.Js library that helps in identifying unnecessary component re-renders and common source of performance issues in react apps.
-2. **[Frontend Masters](https://frontendmasters.com/dashboard/)**: Professional platform to learn industry-level ways to use popular tools and frameworks for both beginners and pros.
+2. **[Frontend Masters](https://frontendmasters.com/dashboard/)**: Professional platform to learn industry-level ways to use popular tools and frameworks for both beginners and pros, for both frontend and backend stuff (though mostly Frontend).

 ---